joshajohnson/Hub20/documents/keyboard-assembly.md

 * 17-20 * 1U Cherry MX Keycaps (not shown)
 * 0-3 * Screw In Stabilisers (not shown)

-You will also require the following tools:
+You will also require the following:

 * Soldering iron and solder
 * 1.5mm allen key